 You'll usually get 1¢ per point when you redeem Amex points for gift cards.
 However, some give gift cards give even worse redemption rates.
 Unless you have so many Membership Rewards points that you're truly struggling to figure out what to do with them, I wouldn't consider redeeming them for gift cards.

 In general, booking travel directly through Amex Travel isn't a great use of Membership Rewards points.
 It's better than cashing them out, as you get 1¢ per point.
-But you can usually do much better than this if you transfer points to travel partners.
+But you can usually do much better than this if you transfer points to travel partners as evidenced above.

-As discussed above, the exception is if you're booking travel with the 35% rebate offered by the Business Platinum Card.
+The exception is if you're booking travel with the 35% rebate offered by the Business Platinum Card.
 And you usually need to factor in mileage earning for it to really be worth it.
+But again, that rebate opportunity is being diminished soon.

 Donating points